GabrielRavier/Amethyst-Virtual-Processor/README.md

 ## Q/A
-Though I don't think some weird trash written and designed in 2 days is something to be proud of...
+Though I don't think some weird trash designed in a span of 2 weeks is something to be proud of...
 I guess I'll still add information about it.
 README wants to be filled in aswell, y know. ~~it gets lonely~~
 #### What is the purpose of this?
 Amethyst bytecode is supposed to be portable code.
 (Same program can be run on different machines) If there is a small game/program that needs scripting.
 I/you can easily implement and port this.
 The parsing and interpreting is dead simple so it shouldn't be a problem with many programming languages.
 It's complexity isn't a problem aswell.